 Canvas Quick Reference for Students:

 Course materials will be delivered digitally via Canvas through the Cuesta Inclusive Access program.
 Students will access the course materials through the Canvas website on the first day of class to make sure there are no issues in the delivery.
 Students will automatically have access to the course materials on Day One.
 After the Cuesta add drop date, the student's bursar account will be billed at a discounted rate (approximately $60) for the required course materials representing significant savings for students.

 Understanding Business, 13th Edition, Nickels, McHugh, McHugh, McGraw-Hill, Paperback, Copyright 2021.

-The browser requirements and minimum qualifications required for this class are detailed in the following link: http://www.cuesta.edu/student/aboutacad/distance/faqs_technical.html Links to an external site.
+The browser requirements and minimum qualifications required for this class are detailed in the following link: https://www.cuesta.edu/academics/distance/faqs_technical.html Links to an external site.

 First Assignment and Accessing Canvas:

 Your first assignment is to log into the class through Canvas (cuesta.instructure.com)

 - Your login ID is the same as your my.Cuesta login.
 It is: firstname_lastname.

 - Your password is the same as your Cuesta password.